Register now for better personalized quote!

 We were encouraged to see the public statements that some of our industry peers made last week regarding their views on the intersection between standards and patents.
 We welcome continued discussion about how to change the standards development system to introduce greater transparency and predictability.
 That discussion should include both participants in standards development and stakeholders with a broader public policy perspective.
 Together we can create a transparent standards development system that leads to predictable outcomes, for the benefit of industry participants and our customers.

-tag-icon Hot Tags : Innovation standards interoperability Patents
+tag-icon Hot Tags : Innovation interoperability standards Patents

 Copyright © 2014-2024 Hi-Network.com | HAILIAN TECHNOLOGY CO., LIMITED | All Rights Reserved.